scottmuc/scottmuc.github.com/source/_posts/2014-10-26-book-review-a-mind-for-numbers-by-barbara-oakley.markdown

 * [HealthyHacker Podcast][healthyhacker] which talks a lot about memorization techniques and developing positive habits.
 * [Better Explained][better-explained] Kalid Azad does an exceptional job of explaining things.
 In an interview in the course he describes his method of ADEPT (analogy, diagram, example, plain English, technical).
+* [Slow Tech][slow-tech], a talk about distraction and how to be focused.
+After the course, the points in this video appear well connected with the material.
+* [John Cleese on 5 Factors to Make Your Life More Creative][john-cleese].
+A comedic genius explains how he uses time boxing to focus on his craft.

 1 "diffuse vs focused mode" picture http://tdlc.ucsd.edu/educators/educators%5Fwebinar%5Foakley5%F031213.html<br />
 2 "chunking" picture p.56 A Mind For Numbers, Barbara Oakley<br />